 2006 Director of the Year Brandon Bruce - Orgie Theater Award

 Chopin Theatre’s Production Slawomir Mrozek’s Tango.
+Cost little to buy cheap rolex replica.

 2005 People Making a Difference in Theatre - Performink